jrodolfo/coursera-getting-and-cleaning-data-project/README.md

 ## How the script works

-Run the script run_analysis.R.
-As an output, you should find the same folder a file called tidy-data-set-created-in-step-5.txt
+Run the script run_analysis.R, and as an output you should find (in the same folder where you ran the script) a file called tidy-data-set-created-in-step-5.txt

 ## Code book describing the variables